CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 Based on the response content type, the SDK handles data to Object conversion; for example, with content type application/json, the SDK converts the body content to a JSONObject and returns it to the caller.
 The SDK predefined string, bytes, and JSONObject data type conversion.

 ```
-//The response Type
+// The response Type
-//This is optional if the response content type is **application/json**
+// This is optional if the response content type is **application/json**
 builder.ResponseBody(MASResponseBody.JsonBody());

-//This is optional if the response content type is **text/plain**
+// This is optional if the response content type is **text/plain**
 builder.ResponseBody(MASResponseBody.StringBody());

-//Response as raw data without data to object conversion
+// Response as raw data without data to object conversion
-//This is optional if the response content type is neither **application/json** or **text/plain**
+// This is optional if the response content type is neither **application/json** or **text/plain**
 builder.ResponseBody(MASResponseBody.ByteArrayBody());
 ```

 #### Custom response

 ```
-//Example implementation of a custom response class
+// Example implementation of a custom response class

 private class JSONArrayResponse : MASResponseBody
 {
     public override Java.Lang.Object Content